-Roomba vacuum maker iRobot betting big on the 'smart' home
+CORRECTED-Roomba vacuum maker iRobot betting big on the 'smart' home

 That vision has its fans, from investors to the likes of Amazon.com Inc, Apple Inc and Alphabet who are all pushing artificially intelligent voice assistants as smart home interfaces.
 According to financial research firm IHS Markit, the market for smart home devices was worth $9.8 billion in 2016 and is projected to grow 60 percent this year.

-Angle told Reuters that iRobot, which made Roomba compatible with Amazon's Alexa voice assistant in March, could reach a deal to sell its maps to one or more of the Big Three in the next couple of years.
+Angle told Reuters that iRobot, which made Roomba compatible with Amazon's Alexa voice assistant in March, could reach a deal to share its maps for free with customer consent to one or more of the Big Three in the next couple of years.
+Angle added the company could extract value from those agreements by connecting for free with as many companies as possible to make the device more useful in the home.

 Amazon declined to comment, and Apple and Google did not respond to requests for comment.